Categories Online Portals

 The BIN verification status will be displayed on the screen.
 It may show messages like ‘Amount Matched’ or ‘Amount Not Matched’.
 Verify your entries if there are errors.

-BIN Verification Status
+BIN View Verification Status

 Checking your BIN Verification Status is important.
 It helps you know if your BIN details are valid or not.
 It also confirms if your reporting is accurate.

-What is BIN Verification Status?
+1. What is BIN Verification Status?

 BIN Verification Status is the final result displayed after performing BIN View.
 It indicates if your BIN details are correctly recorded.
 It shows whether your entries match the data in Form 24G.
 This status is essential for accurate TDS reporting.

-Amount Matched
+2. Amount Matched

 If your BIN Verification Status shows “Amount Matched,” your details are valid.
 It means the details you entered are accurate.
 The reported amount matches the NSDL records.
 This confirmation ensures correct TDS reporting.
 It also confirms that the DDO quoted the BIN properly.

-Amount Not Matched
+3. Amount Not Matched

 If your BIN Verification Status shows “Amount Not Matched,” it indicates an issue.
 Your entries are incorrect or do not match NSDL records.
 It means something went wrong during the process.
 You may need to recheck your entries.
 Ensure that the BIN is quoted accurately.

-Why is BIN Verification Status Important?
+4. Why is BIN Verification Status Important?

 Understanding your BIN Verification Status helps you avoid errors.
 It confirms if your reporting is accurate.
 It helps identify discrepancies early.
 This prevents legal or financial issues.
 It also ensures smooth tax processing.